ASEAN leaders call for timeline on Myanmar peace | Law-Order

 solely to blame for the failing peace process, said Friday's statement sent "a strong message or even a warning to the junta".

-A junta spokesperson did not answer Reuters' requests for comment.
-It has previously blamed its lack of progress on the pandemic and obstruction from armed resistance movements.
-Political, social and economic chaos have gripped Myanmar since the military overthrew an elected government led by Aung San Suu Kyi last year and unleashed a deadly crackdown on dissent that unravelled years of tentative reform towards democracy.
+The military government's foreign ministry on Friday issued an objection to the ASEAN statement, saying it would not follow its recommendations.
+It has previously blamed lack of progress on the pandemic and obstruction from armed resistance movements.
+Political, social and economic chaos have gripped Myanmar since the military overthrew an elected government led by Aung San Suu Kyi last year and unleashed a deadly crackdown on dissent that unravelled years of tentative moves towards democracy.

 ASEAN, which has a long-standing tradition of non-interference in members' sovereign affairs, has ruled out Western-style sanctions against Myanmar or expelling it from the 10-member group, even as it condemns increasingly violent actions by the junta such as the executions of democracy activists and an air strike that killed at least 50 people.
 Some activists said ASEAN's decision on Friday did not go far enough.